AngleProtocol/merkl-docs/distribute-with-merkl/deploy-your-campaign-from-a-multisig-or-gnosis-safe.md

 5. **Execute the Transactions:**

-* The app might tell you that the transaction batch is from another chain; you can disregard this message (the Merkl smart contract addresses are the same on all chains).

 You will see the 3 following transactions:

 * `approve`: Approval for the MerklDistributor contract to spend the reward tokens